leynos/lag-complexity/docs/lag-complexity-function-design.md

 dependencies and conditional compilation, creating a highly flexible and lean library.

-The selection of default features is a deliberate design choice prioritising security and ease of use.
+The selection of default features is a deliberate design choice prioritizing security and ease of use.
 By disabling `provider-api` by default, the crate adheres to the principle of least privilege, preventing any unintended network activity unless explicitly opted into by the developer.17 This is a critical